Home Arrow Bible Arrow Hebrews Arrow Hebrews 9

 20 Saying, This is the blood of the testament which God has enjoined to you.

-23 It was therefore necessary that the patterns of things in the heavens should be purified with these; but the heavenly things themselves with better sacrifices than these.
+23 It was therefore necessary that the patterns of things in the heavens should be purified with these; but the heavenly things themselves with sacrifices that are superior to these.

 24 For Christ is not entered into the holy places made with hands, which are the figures of the true; but into heaven itself, now to appear in the presence of God for us: